mabe02/lanterna/docs/examples/gui/text_boxes.md

 	new TextBox(new TerminalSize(30,1));
 ```

-If you want to create a multi-line textbox, simple increase the row size:
+If you want to create a multi-line textbox, simply increase the row size:

 ```
-	// Creates a textbox 30 columns long, 1 column high new TextBox(new TerminalSize(30,5));
+	// Creates a textbox 30 columns long, 5 column high new TextBox(new TerminalSize(30,5));
 ```